rust-lang/rust/src/doc/trpl/hello-cargo.md

 authors = ["Your Name <you@example.com>"]
 ```

-Cargo has populated this file with reasonable defaults based off the arguments
+Cargo has populated *Cargo.toml* with reasonable defaults based on the arguments
-we gave it and our `git` global configuration.
+you gave it and your `git` global configuration.
 You may notice that Cargo has
 also initialized the `hello_world` directory as a `git` repository.

-Here’s what’s in `src/main.rs`:
+Here’s what should be in `src/main.rs`:

 ```rust
 fn main() {